Vegan Pantry Staple Foods

 Stocking Your Vegan Pantry with Healthy Foods

 These are some plant based staple foods I like to keep on hand in my vegan pantry and refrigerator.
 If you are like me, you will often want to throw a quick and easy meal together.
-That’s where canned beans, quick-cooking grains, salad greens, and fresh veggies come in handy.
-When only you keep healthy foods around the house, you will be a lot less likely to eat junk foods.
+That’s where canned beans, quick-cooking grains, salad greens, fresh and frozen fruit, and fresh veggies come in handy.
+When you only keep healthy foods around the house, you will be a lot less likely to eat junk foods.

 Here’s a trick you may want to try when you want a good grain base for your meal.
 Cook millet and quinoa together, half and half.
 I like the combined flavor and texture better than either of them on their own.
 I know quinoa is not technically a grain, because it does not come from the grass family, but it is so much like a grain, that I’m just going to call it that.

 Rinse grains well in a fine strainer.
 Combine grains and water.
 Bring to boil.
 Turn down heat.
 Cover and cook for 25 minutes as you would rice.
 In fact, a rice cooker will do an excellent job.

 Stock Up on Non-perishable Foods (Organic and healthy ingredients of course):